Hopewell Private Game Reserve is an exclusive 5 Star Graded safari hideaway where unspoilt nature meets pure African

-This private game reserve in South Africa’s beautiful malaria-free Eastern Cape, close to the Addo National Park, Hopewell hosts a maximum of 12 guests in stylish, secluded suites with sweeping views over a reclaimed Eden.
-Waking up to the sounds and sights of the African bush, sundowners above the elephants’ favourite watering hole, relaxing in a secluded private pool overlooking the bush, and sumptuous dinners under the stars provide the memories that linger long after your stay at Hopewell.
+Situated in South Africa’s beautiful malaria-free Eastern Cape, close to the Addo National Park, Hopewell hosts a maximum of 12 guests in stylish and secluded luxury accommodation with sweeping views over a reclaimed Eden.
+Waking up to the sounds and sights of the African bush, sundowners above the elephants’ favourite watering hole, relaxing in a private pool overlooking the bush, and sumptuous dinners under the stars provide memories that linger long after your stay.

-Passionate and experienced rangers guide our guests through the rolling landscape, ever willing to stop and discuss plants, insects, birds and game spotted along the way.
+Passionate and experienced rangers guide guests through the rolling landscape ever willing to stop and discuss the game, plants, flowers, birds and insects spotted along the way.

-Up close and personal interaction with cheetah is a highlight of this unique wildlife experience.
-Guests are guaranteed to encounter our herd of elephant, along with hippo, giraffe, zebra, antelope and other indigenous species carefully introduced to maintain a balanced eco-system.
+Up close and personal cheetah interaction is a highlight of this unique wildlife experience.
+Guests are likely to encounter our herd of elephant, buffalo, hippo, giraffe, zebra, leopard, various antelope and other indigenous species carefully introduced to maintain a balanced eco-system.

-Situated in malaria-free coastal valley bushveld, Hopewell is just a 40-minute drive from Nelson Mandela Bay or the Port Elizabeth airport and offers the ideal destination for those seeking privacy, tranquility and adventure.
-A wonderful start or end to your trip along the famous Garden Route or a short flight from Cape Town, Durban or Johannesburg.
+Situated in malaria-free coastal valley bushveld, Hopewell is just a 40-minute drive from Nelson Mandela Bay or the Port Elizabeth airport and offers the ideal destination for those seeking privacy, exclusivity, tranquility and adventure.
+A wonderful start or end to your driving trip along the famous Garden Route or a short flight from Cape Town, Durban or Johannesburg.
 Kenton-on-Sea and Port Alfred are close for beaches or golf courses as well as historical Grahamstown/Rhodes University.
 International Ironman championships are hosted annually in Nelson Mandela Bay.